Licensed to practice in Texas and accepts 10 insurances. Specializes in Grief, Mood Disorders, Older Adults and 10 more.

 New to Grow

-Your first session is a collaborative space to help you feel comfortable, understood, and supported.
-We’ll talk about what you’re experiencing such as grief, mood changes, stress, relationship concerns, or life transitions and you can share at your own pace.
-I’ll ask questions about your history and discuss your goals so we can create an individualized plan.
-I’ll also introduce evidence‑based approaches that are supportive of your healing goals.
-You’re welcome to ask questions about the process or explore what therapy may look like moving forward.
-My priority is ensuring you feel safe, informed, and supported from the start.
+Your first session is a collaborative space designed to help you feel comfortable, understood, and supported.
+We’ll talk about what you’re experiencing and you can share at your own pace.
+I’ll ask about your history and goals to create a plan and introduce evidence‑based approaches that align with your needs.
+You’re welcome to ask questions or explore what therapy may look like moving forward, and my priority is ensuring you feel safe, informed, and supported from the start.

 My ideal client is an adult navigating grief, mood changes, or significant life transitions who is seeking a supportive, non‑judgmental space to process their experiences and regain a sense of stability.
 I work well with individuals who feel overwhelmed by emotional shifts, are adjusting to new roles or unexpected changes, or are carrying the weight of loss (recent or past).
 My clients are often looking to understand themselves more deeply, strengthen emotional regulation, and reconnect with their values.
 They may be experiencing sadness, anxiety, irritability, or a sense of disconnection as they move through difficult seasons of life.
 Many are motivated to grow, even if they feel stuck or unsure where to begin.